CorentinChanet/Radix_Project/README.md

 ```

 ## Usage
-To start the program, you just need to go to the terminal and write this :
+To start the program on your local machine, you just need to go to the terminal and enter :
 ```
 streamlit run streamlit_app.py
 ```

-## Output

-There is three part:
-1. Information Extraction : It will extract the data from the resume as the Name,Emailn,etc..
-2. Resume Matching : It will make a match between the Resume we provide and the ones we got on our dataset
-3. Resume Mathcing : It will make a match between the Resume you provide (by a uploading way) and the ones we got on our dataset

 ## How it works

+The streamlit application is divided in 3 sections:
+1. Information Extraction : It will extract extract key features from the chosen resume from the dataset.
+2. Resume Matching (from dataset) : It will find matches between a resume from the dataset and the rest of the dataset
+3. Resume Matching (uploaded file) : It will find matches between an uploaded resume (only works with .pdf) and the dataset

+For every section you can either choose the features or the section of interest.
+Please keep in mind this application is not and end-product.
+It should however be stable and handle out-of-range values, wrong file extensions etc.

 ## Examples